den-makarov/PowerLab/README.md

-# electronshik
+# PowerLab
-Electronic scheme modeling GUI tool
+The PowerLab is a scheme modeling GUI application, also known as EDA tool